[ Printer Friendly Version ] [ Report Abuse ]

 It was not much longer until they found a small clearing by one of the fireplaces where they were able to see a band playing at the base of the fountain, a rather large contingent of the audience clapping vivaciously and enthusiastically.
-Harry noticed that the lines for each voting station had dispersed somewhat and replacing the long organized lines was an unorganized smattering of witches and wizards.
-On the stage in front of the band playing their upbeat tune stood none other than Rufus Fudge.
+Harry noticed that the lines for each voting station had dispersed somewhat and replacing the long organized lines was an unorganized smattering of witches and wizards, many of whom were jumping up and down or dancing together.
+On the stage (in front of the band that was playing their upbeat tune) stood none other than Rufus Fudge.

 ‘Harry... look,’ Ron whispered to Harry indicating the curtains hanging high above the Atrium.

 What Harry saw extinguished the good mood he was in.
-The curtain that featured Kingsley’s face on it saw the Order member holding his head in his hands, the purple colour of the curtain now dark and dreary.
+The curtain that featured Kingsley’s face had changed.
+In it, Kingsley was holding his head in his hands, the purple colour of the curtain now dark and dreary and torn apart.
 Fudge’s curtain featured silent fireworks adorned with Fudge’s smiling face looking triumphantly in to the distance, a rippling wind passing through his hair.
 Though the golden numbers below the faces were increasing every now and then, Harry noticed a large banner over top both of the curtains which read ‘Rufus Fudge wins majority’.
-Apparently the election had been decided.
+The election had been decided.

-As Harry returned his glance to the stage, he saw Rufus Fudge shaking hands with his admirers.
+As Harry returned his glance to the stage, he saw an emerald green robed Rufus Fudge shaking hands with his admirers, a contingent of his campaign managers standing triumphantly behind him.
 His and Ron’s votes would mean nothing now.
 For the briefest of seconds, Harry’s eyes locked with Fudge’s from across the Atrium, a seething distaste coursing through Harry.
-Fudge’s smile faded only for a second before tearing his stare away from Harry and returning to his voters, Harry realizing that the Ministry was about to change forever.
+Fudge’s smile faded only for a second before tearing his stare away from Harry and returning to his voters.
+It was in that fleeting moment that Harry realized that the Ministry was about to change forever.